web-sys1/NFSyndication/README.rst

 After many hours of working to development, it was set up an way of path configuration due to errors.
 Meanwhile, we have to set code ``os.path.dirname(os.path.realpath(__file__))`` with the globalization of variables for source code in this package.
+If you encounter a problem, please report `here <https://github.com/web-sys1/NFSyndication/issues/new>`_.

 .. _LICENSE: https://github.com/web-sys1/NFSyndication/blob/master/LICENSE